-This paper provides an analysis of data from the 2021 Census and a literature review in order to ascertain whether investing in English language (English for Speakers of Other Languages) provision for adult learners makes economic sense.
+This paper provides an analysis of data from the 2021 Census and a literature review to examining literature looking at the economic impact of investing in English language (English for Speakers of Other Languages) provision for adult learners.
 It looks at the Census data, relevant academic literature, and evidence from recent reports with regard to the economic case for investing in English for Speakers of Other Languages (ESOL).
-There is a clear consensus within the literature that increased spending on ESOL is a worthwhile investment which stands to benefit the public purse and broader social cohesion.
+There is a clear consensus from the literature that increased spending on ESOL is a worthwhile investment which stands to benefit the public purse and broader social cohesion.